 University Hearing Board

-UHB recruitment and selection occurs each fall semester, and, if needed, in the spring.
+UHB recruitment and selection occurs on a regular basis.
 After an application and interview process, new members are selected.
-Members are required to attend a full day training and observe hearings prior to serving on the Board.
-Attendance at ongoing trainings throughout the year is also required.
+Members are required to participate in both an initial training and in an on-going training calendar.
+New UHB members should anticipate observing at least one hearing prior to their serving on a board.
 Student Board members are expected to maintain a minimum of a 2.5 GPA and to remain in good conduct standing (i.e. not be on disciplinary probation) during their time on the Board.
 Students who have been through the Community Standards Process and are not currently on probation are strongly encouraged to apply.